What We Do Here

 The artists who display their work in these spaces often offer some pieces for sale, with a small percentage of the price going to the congregation.
 Please contact the artist if you are interested in purchasing a work.

-Please join us on Sunday March 5 for our opening reception, from noon to 1 pm.
+Please join us for the opening reception Sunday, May 7 from noon to 1 pm.

 |January||Michael Battenberg||Jan 8-29||January 2||michaelbattenberg.com|

 |February||Jordan Clarke||Feb 5-26||February 5||jordanclarke.ca|

 |March||Members and friends of First||March 5-26||March 5|